 Then it finally dawned on me that matabicho literally means "kill the beast," and that she was asking me to get the insect spray!

 After I finally understood and retrieved the insect killer, we used a plastic container to sweep the aggressive creature into a bucket where we used the spray to keep it from crawling out.
 Once it was subdued, I did some research to find out what it was.

 "Mediterranean Banded Centipede Scolopendra cingulata, better known as the Megarian Banded Centipede.
 It is one of the smallest members of the family with approximately 10-15 cm length.
 The venom of S. cingulata is less toxic than the other scolopendrid centipedes, but they are still regarded as fast and aggressive.The scolopendrids are distributed throughout the world in tropical, subtropical and warm temperate climates."

 The picture above is what I found on the internet.
 The pictures below are the ones I took.

-Realizing that I would need to do something a little more definitive, I got up my nerve, took the bucket outside and dumped it on the ground.
+Realizing that I would need to do something a little more definitive, I took the bucket outside and dumped it on the ground.
 I then proceeded to pick up a giant rock to crush it.